Mzhenian/CrispyCrumbsTCP/README.md

 ### Prerequisites

-The TCP server must be activated before running the Node.js server for Crispy Crumbs.
+This recommendations server must be activated before running the Node.js server for Crispy Crumbs.
 Without it, the Node.js server will display random videos instead of personalized recommendations.

 - **C++ Compiler**: A C++ compiler that supports C++20 or later (e.g., GCC, Clang, MSVC).
 - **Make** (optional): To build the server using a Makefile.